tbfe-de/C-CleanCode/OOP-in-C/v9/_TODO.md

 export DDD_HH_MM_SS_PRELOAD
 ```

-If you want to know whether the variable was set maybe use:
+If you want to know whether the variable was set use:

 ```sh
 env | grep DDD_HH_MM_SS_PRELOAD
 ```